Financial Aid in Brief

 Each year, approximately 60-65% of enrolled freshmen receive some form of need-based institutional and/or federal financial aid.
 The college looks forward to partnering with students and families each year and anticipates that families will make an equal effort to meet anticipated cost since college resources are not always adequate to meet the full need of all eligible applicants.

 Each of these applications must be fully completed and must be received by

 Providence College by the appropriate deadlines.
-Therefore, please encourage your students to submit their applications to the appropriate processing agencies to allow enough time for the applications to received by the College by the published deadline.
+Therefore, please submit your applications to the appropriate processing agencies early to allow enough time for the applications to received by the College by the published deadline.

 |Early Action and Early Decision